pivotalservices/turbo/terraform/gcp/README.md

 # Optional (default is small): Size of the postgres DB VM
 # db_vm_type = "small"

+# Optional (default is false): Deploy grafana and influxdb to monitor the solution
+# deploy_metrics = "false"
 ```

 Also export your GCP key: